 Enter meditation.
 I don’t know, friends, all I can say is that this practice saved me.
 It brought me home to myself.
 I quickly began to see the connections between my creative life and what was happening on the cushion.
 I can think of no better practice for a writer than mindfulness and meditation.
 From how it can increase flow to the ways in which it allows for more expansiveness within you, to all the tools it gives you to withstand the struggles of the creative life, meditation and mindful living is, well, the shit.

 I love the writers I work with and want, more than anything, to see them inspired, fulfilled, and awake to this one wild and precious life they’ve got.
 I want to see you have these things, too.
 So welcome.
 Take a seat.
 Stay awhile.
-If you’re just getting started on the blog, I recommend checking out my Five Strategies For Dealing With Comparison, one of my favorite posts.
-It’s got lots of juicy tips in there for you.
+If you’re just getting started on the blog, I recommend checking out my post Can Meditation and Mindfulness Help Your Creativity?
+It’s a good intro to what being a mindful writer might look like for you.

 Breathe.
 Write.
 Repeat.